Short-Term Behavior of a Geothermal Energy Storage: Modeling and Theoretical Results: Semi-Discretization of the Heat Equation

 \subsection{Semi-Discretization of the Heat Equation}

 We now apply the finite difference method (see Duffy \cite{duffy2013finite}) combined with upwind techniques for the convection terms for semi-discretization of the heat equation (\ref{heat_eq2}).

-Let $N_x$ and $N_y$ be the grid size in $x$-direction and $y$-direction, respectively, and $h_x={l_x}/{N_x}$ and $h_y={l_y}/{N_y}$ the step sizes in $x$-direction and $y$-direction, respectively.
-The spatial domain is discretized by means of a mesh with grid points $(x_i,y_j)$ as in Fig.~\ref{grid} where
+Let $N_x$ and $N_y$ be the number of grid points and $h_x={l_x}/{N_x}$ and $h_y={l_y}/{N_y}$ the step sizes in $x$-direction and $y$-direction, respectively.
+The spatial domain is discretized by means of a mesh with grid points $(x_i,y_j)$ as shown in Fig.~\ref{grid} where

-We denote by $Q_{ij}(t)\simeq Q(t,x_i,y_j)$ the semi-discrete approximation of the temperature $Q$ and by $v_0(t)(v^x_{ij},v^y_{ ij})^{\top}=v_0(t)(v^x(x_i,y_j),v^y(x_i,y_j))^{\top}=v(t,x_i,y_j)$ the velocity vector at the grid point $(x_i,y_j)$ at time $t$.
+We denote by $Q_{ij}(t)\simeq Q(t,x_i,y_j)$ the semi-discrete approximation of the temperature and by $v_0(t)(v^x_{ij},v^y_{ ij})^{\top}=v_0(t)(v^x(x_i,y_j),v^y(x_i,y_j))^{\top}=v(t,x_i,y_j)$ the velocity vector at the grid point $(x_i,y_j)$ at time $t$.
 Further, we introduce the following sets of indices